StanfordWELab/InflowGeneration/README.md

 To visualize either the Test set or the Dev set predictions, you need to define setToPlot = 'Dev' or setToPlot = 'Test', respectively.

+You can find many models I tested on Sherlock in the /oak/stanford/groups/gorle/mattiafc/GPRModels folder.
+The best upstream database model TestID is
+`intensities`, while the best downstream database model TestID is `inflow_stresses`.

 ---

 ## ​ Inflow optimization